Elleray Hall reprovision

 The future of Elleray Hall.

 For the past 45 years, Elleray Hall has been a place where local people can take part in a range of activities run by Elleray Community Association.
 The services remain an integral part of the Council’s support for older people.
 However, the building in which they are based is increasingly difficult and expensive to maintain.
 Thousands of pounds is spent every year heating the non-energy efficient building.

-If you have any queries regarding the proposals in Teddington, email email@example.com.
+If you have any queries regarding the proposals in Teddington, or if you know of someone who would be interested in completing the questionnaire but is not online, email email@example.com.